ryanries/PassFiltEx/README.md

   (You can use Sysinternal's DbgView to view DebugOut messages.)
   WARNING: Debug builds print the passwords out into the logging, which is a security risk.
 Release builds do not print passwords.
-  This project also contains another program, PassFiltExTest.exe, which allows you to test the functionality of the password filter in a simple console program where you just type sample passwords.
+  This project also contains another program, PassFiltExTest.exe, which allows you to test the functionality of the password filter in a simple console program where you just type sample passwords, but it only works with the Debug build.

 - The password filter utilizes Event Tracing for Windows (ETW).
 ETW is fast, lightweight, and there is no concern over managing text-based log files which are slow and consume disk space.